apiad/pydock/README.md

 ```

 If you only want to use `pydock` inside a specific project, then you can just download the [pydock.py](https://raw.githubusercontent.com/apiad/pydock/main/pydock.py) file into your codebase and commit it to your repository.
-Then you can use it locally as (provided you gave it execution permision):
+Then you can use it locally as (provided you gave it execution permisions):

 ```
-pydock.py --local <command> [args...]
+./pydock.py --local <command> [args...]
 ```

 ## Usage